lucascampolina/market-auction-api/README.md

 # Market Auction API - README

-## Introduction
-Welcome to the Market Auction API.

 ## Getting Started
 To get started, clone this repository and follow the instructions below.